-The Harvard Ventures-TECH Summer Program is the premier high school innovation academy at Harvard University.
-HVTSP students gain high-impact, real-world experience across various disciplines by working at top venture capital backed startups and learning directly from world-renowned founders, investors, and Harvard University faculty.
+The Harvard Ventures-TECH Summer Program is the premier high school innovation academy for aspiring entrepreneurs and innovators.
+HVTSP students gain high-impact, real-world experience across various disciplines by working with top venture capital-backed startups and learning directly from world-renowned CEOs, investors, and Harvard University faculty.

 The Harvard Ventures-TECH Summer Program (HVTSP) offers a unique opportunity for ambitious, high-achieving high school students to immerse themselves in the startup ecosystem.
 This selective program pairs students with cutting-edge startups for internships across a wide variety of disciplines and industries, providing them with hands-on experience in the dynamic world of technology and entrepreneurship.
 Participants will be mentored directly by founders and C-Suite executives, ensuring personalized guidance and unparalleled insight into business strategy and innovation.